davwright/Richard-Wright-of-Mousehole/README.md

 ![image](https://user-images.githubusercontent.com/17625240/79643572-e2074100-81a3-11ea-8d42-8028577d736e.png)

 # References
+1. [The Journal and Letters of Francis Asbury], 1998 Wesleyan Heritage Publications
 1. [The Methodist Magazine and Quarterly Review, Volume 20, 1838](https://books.google.at/books?id=GpEeAQAAMAAJ)
 1. [A Review of the Missionary Life and Labours of Richard Wright, 1824](https://play.google.com/books/reader?id=pgsLAAAAYAAJ)
 1. [The Great Efficacy of Simple Faith in the Atonment of Christ Exemplified in a Memoir of Mr William Carvosso, Sixty years a class-leader in the Wesley Methodist Connection](https://play.google.com/books/reader?id=vEZEAQAAMAAJ)